axelvaldez/radical-companies/_posts/2024/escape-from-freedom/2024-12-22-escape-from-freedom.markdown

 4

 <h1>Nonsense</h1>
- <p>What I got from this part of the book is that we have to be in community.
+ <p>We have to be in community.
 Being by ourselves can lead to spouting nonsense.</p>

 5